DETAILED ACTION

 determining that a target cell does not support one or more network slices of the terminal; (determine whether a candidate cell supports a target slice based on information indicated by the network device [Fu: 0164; 0168; 0174]);

-determining whether to execute a first reselection limitation on the at least one of the target cell or the cell with the same frequency as the target cell; (in case the first cell does not support the target slice, the first cell may be skipped, or the target frequency may be skipped, or the reselection priority of reselection to the first cell may be lowered to a third priority, or the frequency priority of the target frequency may be lowered to a fourth priority [Fu: 0168; 0174]).
+and determining whether to execute a reselection limitation on the target cell and/or a cell with a same frequency as the target cell according to the first indication information; (a result of determining whether to reselect a certain candidate cell may change depending on whether the frequency priority determined based on the slice information or the first frequency priority is used [Fu: 0184; 0190; 0194-202], wherein in case the first cell does not support the target slice, the first cell may be skipped, or the target frequency may be skipped, or the reselection priority of reselection to the first cell may be lowered to a third priority, or the frequency priority of the target frequency may be lowered to a fourth priority [Fu: 0168; 0174]).

 With regard to Claim 5, Fu teaches: